steenk/tripledollar/README.md

 	document.body.appendChild(dom);

-	// get the DOM element by id, and structify it var div1 = $('#div1')[0];
+	// get the DOM element by id, and structify it var div1 = $$$.query('#div1')[0];
 	var tdstruct = $$$.structify(div1);

 	alert(JSON.stringify(tdstruct));

 # Append To Doc

-To place the elements on a page, there is a more convenient way, than use "document.body.appendChild()".
+To place the elements on a page, there is a more convenient way, than to use "document.body.appendChild()".
 There is a wrapper function called "$$$.appendToDoc()" that can take many arguments, of both tdstruct and element, and place them on the page.

 	$$$.appendToDoc(
 		$$$('h1', '$$$'),